-All aluminum, tin, steel, cartons, glass, and plastic (labeled #1 - #7) food, beverage, and other containers should be rinsed and placed in the one-sort recycling cart.
+All aluminum, tin, steel, cartons, glass, and plastic food, beverage, and other containers should be rinsed and placed in the one-sort recycling cart.
 Labels and lids may be left on containers.
 See below for additional information on each material type.

-a residual and should be placed in the garbage.
-Food-soiled aluminum trays, foil, and tins should also
+as trash and should be placed in the garbage.
+Food-soiled aluminum trays, foil, and tins and the foil seal on yogurt

-RECYCLE: Milk cartons, juice boxes, soup, broth and wine cartons, etc. Rinse and leave lids on the containers.
-Please remove plastic bags from inside wine cartons and place the plastic bag in the garbage.
+RECYCLE: Milk cartons, juice boxes, soup, broth and wine cartons, etc. Rinse and throw lids away.
+Please remove plastic bags from inside wine box and place the plastic bag in the garbage.

 DO NOT RECYCLE: Foil juice pouches, plastic lined coffee cups, paper ice cream tubs, and paper or expanded polystyrene foam (StyrofoamTM) egg cartons.

 RECYCLE: Pasta sauce, pickle, salsa, and mason jars; soda, water, beer, wine, salad dressing, vegetable and/or olive oil bottles, etc.

 DO NOT RECYCLE: Glass that does not contain a product when purchased that may

 contain strengthening additives or chemicals.
 If you cannot donate these items, place them in the garbage.

 - Whole or broken drinking glasses, plates, bowls, etc.